-LOCKING WITH POWER DOOR LOCK SWITCH (if so equipped)
+Driver's side LOCKING WITH POWER DOOR LOCK SWITCH (if so equipped)

-To lock all the doors without a key, push the door lock switch (driver or front passenger side), to the lock position.
+To lock all the doors without a key, push the door lock switch (driver or front passenger side), to the lock position (1), then close the door.
 When locking the door this way, be certain not to leave the key inside the vehicle.